 Baked Apple Cinnamon Oatmeal

-Filled with chewy oats, tender apple chunks, warm cinnamon, and toasted walnuts this Apple Cinnamon Baked Oatmeal is a delicious breakfast for kids and adults alike.
+Filled with chewy oats, tender apple chunks, warm cinnamon, and toasted walnuts, this Apple Cinnamon Baked Oatmeal is a delicious breakfast for kids and adults alike.
+The secret to the intense apple flavor is adding unsweetened applesauce!

 Includes Dairy-Free and Nut-Free Options